-The Roaring River Tribe recognizes that a strong mitigation strategy incorporates both hazard risk and the Tribe's capabilities.
+The Roaring River Tribe recognizes that a strong mitigation strategy incorporates both hazard risk and their capabilities.
 The Roaring River Planning Team has identified the planning and regulatory, administrative and technical, financial, and outreach capabilities below as available resources to implement the mitigation plan.